-The biggest party of the year will not be going ahead in its usual form in 2021.
-The annual Sydney Gay and Lesbian Mardi Gras Parade will be diverted from its traditional march down Oxford Street, through the heart of Sydney’s queer nightlife district, and instead be replaced by a ticketed event at the Sydney Cricket Ground (SGC) on Saturday, March 6.
+The annual LGBTQIA+ pride march, the pinnacle event of Sydney’s Mardi Gras festivities, will again be diverted from its traditional route down Oxford Street, through the heart of Sydney’s queer nightlife district, and replaced by a ticketed event at the Sydney Cricket Ground (SGC) on Saturday, March 5.

 Over 6,500 marchers will be united across more than 160 glittering floats, with crowd favourites like the Dykes on Bikes revving up to join the action.
 An electric energy always fills the city on parade night (or “Gay Christmas”).
 Everyone is sparkling, the outfits are risqué, and queer extravagance fills the night with possibilites.

 This will be the 44th Sydney Mardi Gras Parade, and it's quite a feat that it's going ahead at all.
 The 2020 festival was the last major event before Sydney went into its first lockdown, and we’ve managed not to cancel a Mardi Gras since.
 With ongoing restrictions on dancing and indoor gatherings meaning organisers had to make the tough decision to cancel the main Mardi Gras after party again, all the entertainment will be rolled into one with this arena spectacular.